weixingW/univlm/README.md

-# UniVLM - Universal Vision-Language Models
+# UniVLM - Unified Vision-Language Models

 A comprehensive collection of vision-language models and implementations for multimodal AI research and applications.